xbench/xbench-docs/content/user-guide/xbench-settings.md

   from which you sign in to your Xbench account.

-The **Text Editor** tab lets you configure command-line arguments for a text editor when using the **Edit Source** feature for search or QA results for a glossary in .txt format.
+The **Text Editor** tab lets you configure command-line arguments for a text editor when using the **Edit Segment** feature for search or QA results for a glossary in .txt format.
 This includes **Tab-delimited Files**, **Trados Exported Memories**, **Wordfast Memories**, and **Wordfast Glossaries**.
-When properly configured, this allows you to open the file directly at the line from which the segment selected with **Edit Source** comes from.
+When properly configured, this allows you to open the file directly at the line from which the segment selected with **Edit Segment** comes from.

 ![Text Editor](/user-guide/dialog-settings-text-editor-tab.png)